Gary Ellis: Career bicycle motocross titles

 Note: Listed are district, state/provincial/department, regional, national, and international titles in italics.
-"Defunct" refers to the fact of that sanctioning body in question no longer existing at the start of the racer's career or at that stage of his/her career.
+"Defunct" indicates that the sanctioning body no longer existed at the start of the racer's career or at that stage of his/her career.
 Depending on point totals of individual racers, winners of Grand Nationals do not necessarily win national titles.
-Series and one off championships are also listed in block.
+Series and one-off championships are also listed in block.